 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-The average American uses nearly $10 worth of toilet paper every month.
-Daily, we use 8-9 sheets of toilet paper every time we go to the bathroom — that’s 57 sheets every day!
-An average roll costs about $0.84 and contains 150 sheets, so you’re using 11 rolls per month.
-Add kids to the mix (and don’t think for a second that they use less toilet paper than you), and you’ve got a costly, ongoing monthly expense on your…hands.
+The average American uses 100 rolls of toilet paper each year.
+That’s about eight to nine sheets of toilet paper every time we go to the bathroom.
+Quick math tallies that at 57 sheets every day.
+An average roll costs about $0.84 and contains 150 sheets.
+This means you’re using 11 rolls per month.
+Add kids to the mix (and you know they use more TP than you), and you have a costly, ongoing monthly expense.
+So where the heck are you going to find cheap toilet paper?

 Cut your toilet paper expense by 70%.
-Instead of an average of $0.05 – $0.06 per foot, follow these tips to pay no more than $0.02 per square foot on your choice of brands, including Charmin, Cottonelle, and Quilted Northern.
+Instead of an average of $0.05 – $0.06 per foot, follow these tips to pay no more than $0.02 per square foot on your choice of brands.
+We’re talking Charmin, Cottonelle, and Quilted Northern.

-1. First thing to know when shopping a toilet paper sale: never trust roll size.
+1. First thing to know when shopping for cheap toilet paper: never trust roll size.

-Prepare to feel betrayed when I tell you that toilet-paper-roll size varies by store.
-Based on misleading information like the chart at left, I used to believe that ‘regular roll’ was a standard.
+Prepare to feel betrayed when I tell you that toilet paper roll size varies by store.
+Based on misleading information like the chart above, I used to believe that “regular roll” was a standard.

 But roll size is actually subjective, determined by negotiations between the retailer and the manufacturer.
 Mega roll, double roll, and regular roll mean nothing.
 The roll comparison chart from Charmin is bogus in about a third of the cases.